Ross Laidlaw (author)

-Ross Laidlaw is a Scottish writer of historical, thriller and spy fiction.
+Ross Laidlaw (born 5 May 1931) is a Scottish writer of historical, thriller and spy fiction.

 Biography

-Laidlaw was born in Aberdeen and now lives in East Lothian.
-He attended the University of Cambridge and has spent time working and traveling in southern Africa.
+Laidlaw was born in Aberdeen and now lives in Dunbar, East Lothian.
+He attended the University of Cambridge and gained his degree from the University of Edinburgh.
+He met his wife Margaret (née Corby) while working at Dolphin School, near Newark in Nottinghamshire, where she was the matron and he was a master.
+They became engaged in Cambridge and were married on 7 September 1962 at Corstorphine Old Parish Church.
+The couple have a son and daughter.
+Laidlaw has spent time working and traveling in southern Africa.
 In 1979, while working as a geography and history teacher at Belhaven Hill School near Dunbar, Laidlaw's first book was released, The Lion is Rampant, receiving significant praise.
 He has since released five more books with the most recent being Justinian: The Sleepless One which was released in 2010.